Published Survey

 If you need to post a notification below your institution name, please enter it here::

 Our program provides opportunities to work with 12 other health professions on our campus.
-Students have access to multiple specialty focus areas such as Wellness & Integrative Medicine, Veterinary Pharmacy, & Pharmaceutical Research without additional cost.
+Students have access to multiple specialty focus areas such as Wellness & Integrative Medicine, Veterinary Pharmacy, Rural Pharmacy & Pharmaceutical Research without additional cost.
 Graduates have long term, flexible, & impactful careers.
-The quality of our program is shown by having a high NAPLEX pass rate (83%) above the national average (79%) and having high placement rates in PGY-1 (87%) & PGY-2 (100%) residencies.
+The quality of our program is shown by having a high NAPLEX pass rate and having high placement rates in PGY-1 & PGY-2 residencies.

 Institution Address: